aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 ## Run FIS experiment

 As previously discussed, we should collect both customer and ops metrics.
-In future sections we will show you how you could build the load generator into your experiment.
+In future sections, we will show you how you can add the load generator into your experiments.

-For this experiment we will manually generate some load on the system before starting the experiment similar to what we did in the previous section.
+However, for this experiment we will manually generate load on the system before starting the experiment, similarly to what we did in the previous section.
 Here we have increased the run time to 5 minutes by setting `ExperimentDurationSeconds` to 300:

 ```bash
 # Please ensure that LAMBDA_ARN and URL_HOME are still set from previous section